dstrack/strack-software-upload-to-collection-plugin/README.md

 The package upload_to_collection_plugin has to be installed in the application schema. execute the file upload_to_collection_plsql_code.sql and v_apex_collections.sql to install the required database objects.
 You can add the file to the installation script of you application.

+The processing plugin transfers CSV data from a file upload into a APEX-Collection.
+Copy the file upload page from the sample app into your appliaction after installing the plug-in.

 A demo of the plugin can be found here: https://apex.oracle.com/pls/apex/f?p=103003:LOGIN_DESKTOP